anchore/enterprise-docs/content/docs/installation/feeds/_index.md

 | launchpad.net/ubuntu-cve-tracker | 443 | Ubuntu Data |
 | data.anchore-enterprise.com | 443 | Snyk data |

-### Database
+#### Database

 Ruby Gems project publishes package data as a PostgreSQL dump.
 Enabling the gem driver in Anchore Enterprise Feeds will increase the load on the PostgreSQL database used by the service.
 We recommend using a different PostgreSQL instance for the gem driver to avoid load spikes and interruptions to the service.
 The database endpoint for the gem driver can be configured using services->feeds->drivers->gem->db_connect parameter in config.yaml

-### Installation
+### Configuration

-See quickstart guide for getting started.
-For deploying on Kubernetes using Helm chart refer to instructions here

-### Configuring Anchore Engine to use Anchore Enterprise Feeds
+To configure Anchore Engine to use Anchore Enterprise Feeds, complete the following steps:

 1. Update the top level feeds property in Anchore Engine's config.yaml to use the Anchore Enterprise Feeds endpoint: